mittaljai-2/Waste_Segregation/README.md

 # Waste_Segregation
 **This Repo is the official head repo for the Waste Segregation Management Model.**

-## Workflow for the contributors
+## Guidlines for the contributors
 To ensure a proper workflow and minimal clashes.
-Kindly, adhere to the given workflow.
+Kindly, adhere to the given procedure.
 This will ensure a sagacious development of the project.

 ### 1. Forking this repo